-Some software developers compile a single executable (.EXE or .DLL file) that will run on both platforms — 32-bit and 64-bit systems.
-However, many of them compile separate executables (.exe) to run in 32-bit (x86) and 64-bit (x64) systems.
+Software developers compile separate executable files (.EXE or .DLL) for 32-bit (x86) and 64-bit (x64) systems.
 The 64-bit version of the program is usually denoted by suffixing

 32-bit programs can run seamlessly on a Windows 64-bit Operating System using the WOW64 x86 emulator.
 But it won’t work the other way around.
 Running a 64-bit application on Windows 32-bit causes the following error(s):